Thelmina4/student-timetable/README.md

 URL: https://thelmina4.github.io/student-timetable/
 This is a website for the COMSCI2 students 2025

-Inside it there are a few .html pages index
+Inside it there are a few .html pages whatson
- - the main page that is my disclaimer. whatson
- - is the page that I built at firat to make sure that all the containers were the same and something for them to build off of. deadlines
+ - is the page that I built at first to make sure that all the containers were the same and something for them to build off of. index
+ - the main page intro &  disclaimer. deadlines
- - the page is comprised of 2 parts our #homework and any pertinent #deadlines/ important dates of note.
+ - comprised of 2 parts #homework and any pertinent #deadlines/ important dates of note.
  - homework is the normal weekly homework / quizes that we need to complete by a certain date.
 This rarely changes unless the lecturer adds something that will then comtinue for the rest of the semester
- - deadlines is a week by week section that I would like to be able to togglt a week number and below will be the exams etc sorted by time and date modules
+ - deadlines is a week by week section that I would like to be able to togglt a week number and below will be the exams etc sorted by time and date
+   - NOTE TO SELF: MAYBE SPLIT HOMEWORK AND DEADLINES ONTO 2 PAGES?
+   - OR IF LOOKING AT IT ON A WEBSITE HAVE HOMEWORK LEFT COL, DEADLINES RIGHT, SIDE BY SIDE? modules
  - is not complete yet, this is something that I will come back to in second semester
  - plan is that it will list the following